Versant Set to Release First Earnings Report as Public Company

 About VSNT

-Versant Media Group, Inc. is a media company.
-The Company operates across four core markets: political news and opinion, business news and personal finance, golf and athletics participation and sports and genre entertainment.
-It serves these markets through a portfolio of brands comprised of renowned networks and complementary digital platforms.
-The Company produces, licenses and acquires content that it distributes through a variety of outlets, including its networks and digital platforms, delivering value to key constituents: the viewing audience, paying subscribers, advertisers, distributors and licensing counterparties.
-The Company’s portfolio of brands includes CNBC, MS NOW, USA Network, Golf Channel, Oxygen, E!, SYFY, along with complementary digital assets including Fandango, Rotten Tomatoes, GolfNow and GolfPass.
-It is also a provider of national premium free over-the-air digital broadcast networks (diginets) and free ad-supported streaming TV (FAST) channels.
+Versant Media Group, Inc. is a media and entertainment company.
+It operates across four core markets: political news and opinion, business news and personal finance, golf and athletics participation and sports and genre entertainment.
+These markets are served through a powerful portfolio of iconic and innovative brands, including CNBC, MS NOW, USA Network, Golf Channel, Oxygen, E!, SYFY, along with complementary digital assets including Fandango, Rotten Tomatoes, GolfNow and GolfPass.
+It produces licenses and acquires content that it distributes through a variety of outlets, such as networks and digital platforms, delivering value to key constituents: the viewing audience, paying subscribers, advertisers, distributors and licensing counterparties.
+It is also a provider of national premium free over-the-air digital broadcast networks and free ad-supported streaming TV (FAST) channels.
+MS NOW is a news organization and a premier destination for breaking news and opinion journalism.

 About the author